rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    http://ushahidi.demo.neotys.com/login/?newaccount

+0. Fill the information.
+Consider <a href="#UserData">user data from a file</a>, etc.
-0. Fill the information and click "Sign Up".
+0. Click "Sign Up".

    #### ForgetPassword